rgarcia-herrera/harmonica-diagram/README.md

 I happen to own some [Lee Oskar harmonicas of the kind that are tuned to harmonic minor scales](http://leeoskar.com/harmonic-minor-harmonica/). ¡They are lots of fun!

 Playing them by ear I mostly improvise tunes that sound like tango.

-These harmonicas are supposed to make it easy to play Middle Eastern music.
+However these harmonicas are supposed to make it easy to play Middle Eastern music.

 But which arabic scale matches best with my harmonic minor D harmonica?
+The following table shows which scale shares the most notes with the harmonic minor D layout.

 |key  | jaccard index  |
 |-----|----------------|